 what I learned redesigning my website with an AI coding agent

-I redesigned this website in a day with Codex and a lot of screenshot critique.
+I redesigned this website over two days with Codex and a lot of screenshot critique.
 That sounds like a speed story, but the better lesson is about taste.

 1. Say what a rushed visitor should understand.